mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Real-Time Acceleration for Medical Image Processing/README.md

 ## Motivation

 Modern medical imaging devices, such as portable ultrasound systems, must process large amounts of sensor data in real time while delivering clear, actionable output.
 This requires fast and optimized pipelines for signal acquisition, image reconstruction, enhancement, and increasingly, AI-based interpretation.
-This project allows students to explore this full workflow using a realistic industry-style toolchain&#58; capturing analog signals with Analog Devices hardware (or simulated equivalents), designing algorithms in MATLAB, compiling them to CUDA using GPU Coder, and deploying them on edge hardware with Holoscan.
+This project allows students to explore this full workflow using a realistic industry-style toolchain: capturing analog signals with Analog Devices (ADI) hardware (or simulated equivalents), designing algorithms in MATLAB, compiling them to CUDA using GPU Coder, and deploying them on edge hardware with Holoscan.

 ## Project Description

 Build a real-time image processing and interpretation pipeline for a medical imaging use case such as ultrasound.
 Simulate or acquire analog imaging data, reconstruct an image, enhance it, and run a simple AI inference task — all within a Holoscan-deployed real-time streaming application.
-When available, Analog Devices high-speed ADC hardware should be used for real data acquisition.
+When available, Analog Devices high-speed Analog-to-Digital Converter (ADC) hardware should be used for real data acquisition.
 If hardware access is limited, simulated or pre-recorded datasets that mimic ADC output may be used.
 The [ADI HoloHub GitHub example](https://github.com/analogdevicesinc/holohub/tree/main/applications/matlab_gpu_coder) (matlab_gpu_coder application) provides a reference implementation that can serve as a starting point.
 While ultrasound imaging is the suggested application, other modalities (e.g., RF imaging, thermal imaging) may be explored provided the full acquisition-to-deployment workflow is preserved.

 Suggested Steps